Second Residential Units

 Starting to plan your project

 The first step in planning your second residential unit is to ensure your property complies with the requirements of the zoning bylaw.
 A Zoning Checklist Form is provided to assist you in determining if your property meets the zoning requirements.
 If your property complies with the zoning bylaw, the next step is to complete and submit a Building Permit application.
 Be sure to consult the Second Residential Unit Building Permit Guide for additional information to help you prepare a complete application.
-If your property does not comply with the zoning requirements, the Guide to Developing a Second Residential Unit within the City provides additional information.

 Depending on if you are creating a new second residential unit or if you are seeking to legalize an existing second residential unit, there are two slightly different approaches to go about it.
 The following flowcharts illustrate the steps involved in each process: